Emergent Management of Asystole Treatment & Management

 Prehospital Care

-The only 2 drugs recommended or acceptable by the American Heart Association (AHA) for adults in asystole are epinephrine and vasopressin.
-Atropine is no longer recommended for young children and infants since 2005 and for adults since 2010 for pulseless electrical activity (PEA) and asystole.
+The only two drugs recommended or acceptable by the American Heart Association (AHA) for adults in asystole are epinephrine and vasopressin.
+Atropine is no longer recommended for young children and infants since 2005, and for adults since 2010 for pulseless electrical activity (PEA) and asystole.
 In spite of full vagolytic doses of atropine (0.03 mg/kg) and high-dose epinephrine (0.20 mg/kg), or the use of vasopressin 40 units (U), few patients survive to leave the hospital neurologically intact.

 Atropine is no longer recommended in young children and infants in asystole but can be considered in adults with slow pulseless electrical activity (PEA) rhythms.